plone/ploneorg.addonlisting/docs/concept.rst

 * Programming Language :: Python :: 3.6
 * Programming Language :: Python :: 3 :: Only

-Plone Packages should also indicate which status the current package has:
+Plone add-ons should also indicate their status:

 * Development Status :: 1 - Planning
 * Development Status :: 2 - Pre-Alpha